dtaht/blog-cerowrt/content/post/lab_setup_woes.md

 * Bad idea - what if the ntp pool for openwrt goes down?
 Hmm..
 I think I'll add [a local ntp stratum one server](http://esr.ibiblio.org/?p=7159).

+I have dnssec universally enabled, that might have been a cause...

 * I should probably prioritize using ipv6 dns over ipv4 - it saves on nat entries...